Who is considered a "volunteer?"

 (for those whose primary volunteer location is Guardian Angels).

-How do I attend a child protection class?
+How do I complete my initial child protection training?

-To register for a training session, go to www.virtus.org and create an username & password.
+To register for a training session, go to aocsafeenvironment.org and create an username & password.
 If Guardian Angels is your primary volunteer location, please make sure that you indicate that upon registration.
-You can attend a training session (generally three hours) anywhere in the Archdiocese.
-You must pre-register for the Virtus session; walk-ins are not allowed.
+The training is provided online, and will not allow your device (phone, tablet, or computer) to multi-task during training.
+You may complete it all in one setting, or log-on and log-off to complete in portions.

-Am I required to complete bulletins even when I'm not volunteering?
+Am I required to complete quarterly training even when I'm not volunteering?

-All volunteers must keep up-to-date with their bulletins, even outside of their normal volunteering "window."
-For instance, a volunteer for a group that only meets with children in the Fall of each year should still remain compliant with their bulletins throughout Winter, Spring, and Summer.
+All volunteers must keep up-to-date with their trainig, even outside of their normal volunteering "window."
+For instance, a volunteer for a group that only meets with children in the Fall of each year should still remain compliant with their online training throughout Winter, Spring, and Summer.
 This will ensure that the volunteer is not suspended and is able to work with children immediately when their next volunteer cycle occurs.